arogozhnikov/infiniteboost/README.md

 ## Planned

-Implementation of InfiniteBoost for other boosting packages.
+Implementation of InfiniteBoost for other boosting packages (help is welcome).